sundevilmotorsports/RFM95-LoRa-Wireless-Comm/README.md

 CAN LOW ----> 22

 ### Protoboard Pins (Sender)

-#### Note: While the pin is marked 5v, our CAN network supplies 3.3v so it wont be opperating at 5v

 Teensy ----> LoRa 0 ----> LoRa 1 ----> LoRa 2 ----> LoRa 3